The installation of a security alarm system at home or business is possible for the handyman with some experience of

 It is far better to call in the professionals and Crown Securities can offer a first-class service when it comes to installing and maintaining burglar alarm systems.

 Of course, we would say that but, if you should decide to carry out the project yourself, there are a number of things to consider.

 Your home insurance could be affected by installing a DIY home security system, and businesses could find claims rejected if an intruder alarm system has not been set up by an approved installer.

 With so many DIY kits on the market, you may be tempted to try it yourself, but there are many decision to be made even before you begin and you will need to be sure you get them right.

 First is deciding which sort of alarm system you want.
 They are usually wired or wireless.
-Wired alarm systems can be difficult to install and will require mush higher DIY skills.
+Wired alarm systems can be challenging to install and will require much higher DIY skills.

 Both types will also need several different sorts of detectors.
 Again there are two basic types — those triggered by movement or those where a contact is broken such as when someone opens a door or window.

 PIR sensors are triggered by body heat, or motion and placement can be a problem.
 They are suitable for covering larger areas but not much use in confined spaces or near heat sources such as radiators.

 PIR detectors get less reliable the further they are from the control box, and they can be affected by electrical interference by such things a microwave overs or even large fridges.

-Expect false alarms to increase if they are pointed at windows or near large metal objects.
-They are often positioned quite high in the corner of a room both for maximum coverage and for greater reliability.
+Expect false alarms to increase if they point at windows or sit near large metal objects.
+They are often positioned quite high in the corner of a room both for maximum coverage and for higher reliability.